ronappleton/staticweb/README.md

 ## Usage

-This usage example covers unit tests only as that it was made for, however it is not limited to that usage, but please on use it for local testing environments, it's single threaded and thus will block.
+This usage example covers unit tests only as that it was made for, however it is not limited to that usage, but please only use it for local testing environments, it's single threaded and thus will block and is in no way useable in a production environment.

 Add 2 use statements to the top of you test class